 As I said, there was a tremendous show of support, from generous gifts—Deerfield had a record year in fundraising during the pandemic—to alumni reaching out with thoughts and words of encouragement.
 The Deerfield community came together in ways that were historic and remarkable and very inspiring.

-In spite of the challenges the pandemic presented, the spirit on campus has been uplifting and joyful, and always led by our students.
-It wasn’t always easy for them, but I believe that they will look back on these years with a feeling of accomplishment and pride.
+In spite of the challenges the pandemic presented, the spirit on campus has been uplifting and joyful and always led by our students.
+It wasn’t always easy for them, but I believe they will look back on these years with a feeling of accomplishment and pride.

 The art of creating a powerful sense of community that recognizes and honors each student’s individuality and imparts to them a full and equal sense of belonging is the foundation of Deerfield’s work as a school.
 And it’s a collective undertaking that each and every member of the community embraces.

-Building relationships of trust, support, and challenge with young people is the essence of what we do as teachers, coaches, advisors.
-That goal is reflected in our 2020 Action Plan for Inclusion and Community Life, where we outline important priorities in the areas of teaching and learning; culture and climate, faculty recruitment, community engagement, and educational access.
+Building relationships of trust, support, and challenge with young people is the essence of what we do as teachers, coaches, and advisors.
+That goal is reflected in our 2020 Action Plan for Inclusion, where we outline important priorities in the areas of teaching and learning; culture and climate, faculty recruitment, community engagement, and educational access.
 It’s reflected in our core values; our commitment to a school size of roughly 650 students, where every student is known and seen, and to a friendly, heads-up culture that is free—as much as possible—from the distractions of our phones.

 That is a quality that John McPhee identified in his portrait of Mr. and Mrs. Boyden when he wrote about the “invisible essence” of Deerfield.
 The fact that we were on campus during the pandemic with every member of the faculty teaching and advising in person with minimal disruption to our traditional school calendar reflects Deerfield’s historic commitment to that invisible essence and to forging powerful relationships with students and adults.

-All year, morale was high and the energy was positive, both among faculty and students.
-We enjoyed a historic year in Admission with over 2,400 applications, and another excellent year in college and university admissions, even as that landscape evolves and becomes more and more competitive and complex.
+All year, the morale was high, and the energy was positive, both among faculty and students.
+We enjoyed a historic year in admissions with over 2,400 applications and another excellent year in college and university admissions, even as that landscape evolves and becomes more and more competitive and complex.

 Philanthropic support for the school remains robust.
 And despite the enormous challenges of the last two years, we continue to plan intentionally for the future.

 The learning loss of the pandemic is well-known.
-Less well known is the loss of certain kinds of social and interpersonal skills.
-We have been able to protect public health on campus, and to also support student well-being and create for them an experience that is in keeping with our commitment to community and connection.
+Less well-known is the loss of certain kinds of social and interpersonal skills.
+We have been able to protect public health on campus, also support student well-being, and create for them an experience that is in keeping with our commitment to community and connection.